Kootenay Career Development Society offers a hefty helping hand to both businesses and job seekers

 “Just give us a call and we’ll work with you to find the programs and services that match your specific needs,” Carver stressed.

 Carver has good news for you!

-“In our region, there are actually a wide variety of job postings,” she reported in the beginning of 2021, “from health care and human services to retail, transportation, food services and a variety of trades-related positions in manufacturing and resource industries.
+“In our region, there are actually a wide variety of job postings,” she reported, “from health care and human services to retail, transportation, food services and a variety of trades-related positions in manufacturing and resource industries.